Professor Julia Black PBA

 The dynamics, effectiveness and legitimacy of public and private regulatory regimes at national, regional and global levels

 - UK Fellow

 Julia Black is President of the British Academy, the UK’s national academy for humanities and social sciences.
 She is also Strategic Director of Innovation and Professor of Law at the London School of Economics and Political Science.
 She was Pro Director of Research from 2014-19 and interim Director of LSE from 2016-17.
-Julia holds a number of other roles, notably she is an External Member of the Bank of England’s Prudential Regulation Authority, Senior Independent Member of the Board of the UK Research and Innovation Council, a member of the Council of Science and Technology and in July 2020 will join the Board of the Courtauld Institute of Art.
+Julia holds a number of other roles, notably she is an External Member of the Bank of England’s Prudential Regulation Committee, Senior Independent Member of the Board of the UK Research and Innovation Council, a member of the Council of Science and Technology and a member of the Board of the Courtauld Institute of Art.
 Julia is also a director of Zinc, a social sciences, mission based incubator.